Clissold Park and Clissold House

 Splash Pad

-It’s free to use every Saturday and Sunday from 11am to 6pm until 23 September 2023.
-You don’t need to make a booking for the splash pad, but if you want to guarantee entry then we advise you to book in advance.
-50% of the splash pad’s capacity is reserved for people that have pre-booked and 50% for people that turn up without booking on a first-come-first-served basis.
+You won’t need to make a booking for the splash pad.
+If you want to guarantee entry, we advise you to book in advance.
+50% of the splash pad’s capacity is reserved for people that have pre-booked.
+The remaining 50% is for people that turn up without booking on a first-come-first-served basis.

 Clissold House